-• included: an array of resource objects included in the message that are related to those in the data field.
+included: an array of resource objects listed in selected relationships of the resources present in the data field.
 This field is optional but non-nullable.

-See Inclusion of Related Resources for more details.
+See Inclusion of Related Resources for more details on the resource inclusion feature.

-A success message body SHALL NOT have fields in addition to those listed above.
+Success messages SHALL NOT have fields in addition to those listed above.